-The Office of Disability Services (OSD) at Wright State University developed the Raiders on the Autism Spectrum Excelling (RASE) program to provide an additional layer of individualized support for students on the spectrum throughout their transition to college, particulary in their first year on campus.
-For full information, please download our our online brochure.
+The Office of Disability Services (ODS) at Wright State University developed the Raiders on the Autism Spectrum Excelling (RASE) program to provide an additional layer of individualized support for students on the spectrum during their transition to college; particularly in their first year on campus.

 Xavier University – Cincinnati, OH

-The X-Path Program provides individualized support for students on the autism spectrum or with related disorders.
+The X-Path Program is a program established to provide individualized support for students on the autism spectrum or with related disorders.
 Support and coaching is tailored to the needs of each participating student to promote the development of academic competence, social integration, and self-advocacy.
 The mission of the X-Path Program is to increase opportunities for success for students who have autism and related disorders.
-Each student will work directly with the Accommodation & Support Coordinator and will also be assigned to a Peer Coach.
-The participants will attend conversation and activity groups as well as study tables.
-The participant contribution for the X-Path program is $1500 per semester.
-Applicants may apply for financial assistance.
-For additional information, please contact the Office of Disability Services at 513-745-3280 or by email at firstname.lastname@example.org.
+Each student will work directly with the Accommodation and Support Coordinator and will also be assigned to a Peer Coach.

 Carnegie Mellon University – Pittsburgh, PA